 The FPB 78 great room, with its outward angled windows and negative edge headliner, offers an unobstructed view of the world outside.

 The outward cant of the 3/4” (18mm) laminated low-e glass also provides a base for the window covering system to lay against.
-This eliminates shade movement and provides a seal with the coverings that enhances insulation properties.
+This eliminates window shade movement and provides a seal to the coverings that enhances insulation properties.

 There is space for a large TV – 65” is shown here.